 Bottom line – there are a number of solid themes that will get you the aesthetics you want and technical options you need.
 There are just a few questions you need to ask yourself first.

-The beauty of using WordPress and themes is that you can switch up the look and feel of your site easily, from tweaking your existing theme to changing to a whole new theme.
-Your actual content isn’t affected by most themes – it just changes the way it looks on the page – so you’re free to keep the way your site looks up to date as times change.
+The beauty of using WordPress and themes is that you can switch up the look and feel of your site easily, from tweaking your existing theme to changing to a whole new look.
+Your actual content isn’t affected by most themes – it just changes the way it looks on the page – so you’re free to keep the way your site looks up to date as times change and your business grows and evolves.
 And no matter what theme you use, it doesn’t change the way to create pages, posts, widgets, etc., or the way you manage your site.
 It’s what makes WordPress a great choice for most independent business owners over any other platform.

 There’s a lot more involved in how it all fits together, but that’s the simplest way to explain it.

 Now, there are free themes, and there are premium (paid) themes.
 I’ll kick this off by saying that as a serious business owner, you want a premium theme.
 Why?
 Because your business is important, and you want to know that your theme is being kept up to date by a dedicated development team, to address security issues, new WordPress core features, and other things ‘web’ that change over time.
 It’s an investment in your business, not a cost.
 If you’re blogging for purposes other than business, then maybe this isn’t as critical, but as a business owner, the last thing you’d want is to cheap out on a free theme and then have your site crash a few months down the road because the developer is no longer supporting or updating it, or worse, that your site gets hacked.
 No site = no income.
 Premium themes can be kept up to date and evolving because their developers are getting compensated for their work.
 And their good work is critical to your business’ success.

 It’s worth the minimal cost – don’t cheap out!

 How to Pick the Right Theme for You